Metro-Atlanta high school alum pushing for Redskins mascot name change - KTVZ

 Click here for updates on this story

-SOCIAL CIRCLE, GA (WGCL ) — Washington’s NFL team succumbed to public and financial pressure…retiring the Redskins name and logo.
+Atlanta, GA (WGCL) — Washington’s NFL team succumbed to public and financial pressure…retiring the Redskins name and logo.

 Some alumni from a local high school, with the same name, are urging their school district to drop it as well.